 Celt is a tribe of people sharing similar culture, language, customs and traditions.
-They populate the British Isles and Western Europe.
+Ancient celts populate the British Isles and Western Europe.
 Their history dates as far back as 1200 B.C.
 You can still find traces of their cultural heritage in Ireland even today.

 The people in Ireland still celebrate Celtic mythology and culture and speak the language even today.
 Many of the Celtic customs have been eroded with the advent of modernization, but several of the cultures are still observed today.
 One of the factors bearing witness to the Celtic background of Ireland is the Celtic symbol.
 There are still many of them around today and we will discuss them in a few.

-The symbols are ornate and primitive a single look at them will bring back the memories of a glorious, traditional past.
+The symbols are ornate and primitive a single look at them will bring back the memories of a glorious, traditional past and celtic mythology stories.

 They have many ancient meanings: protection, family, animals, friendship, father, mother, brother, sister, daughter and more.

-In the remaining part of this write-up, we will discuss some of these symbols and also inform you about what they symbolize.
+In the remaining part of this write-up, we will discuss some of these irish celtic symbols and also inform you about what they symbolize.